 |EB-3||I-140||Skilled workers, professionals, Others|

-Any form or visa type that is not listed below is not eligible for premium processing with USCIS.
+Any form or visa type that is not listed above are not eligible for premium processing with USCIS.

 How much is USCIS Premium Processing Fee ?